tompave/fun_with_flags/README.md

 ### Actor Gate

-This allows you to enable or disable a flag for one or more specific entities.
+This allows you to enable or disable a flag for one or more entities.
 This can be useful to showcase a work-in-progress feature to someone, to gradually rollout a functionality (e.g. your actor could be a country), or to dynamically disable some features in some contexts (e.g. you realize that a critical error is only raised in one specific country).

 Actor gates take precendence over the others, both when they're enabled and when they're disabled.
+They can be considered as toggle overrides.

 In order to be used as an actor, an entity must implement the `FunWithFlags.Actor` protocol.
 This is a plain Elixir protocol and can be implemented for custom structs or literally any other type.
 An example is below, and more can be found in the [test support files](https://github.com/tompave/fun_with_flags/blob/master/test/support/protocols.ex).